 Unless otherwise determined by our Board, a participant whose employment transfers or whose employment terminates with an immediate rehire (with no break in service) by or between us and one of our designated companies designated to participate in an offering (or between such designated companies) will not be treated as having terminated employment for purposes of participating in the ESPP or an offering.
 However, if a participant transfers from an offering under the 423 Component to an offering under the Non-423 Component, the exercise of the participant's purchase right will be qualified under the 423 Component only to the extent such exercise complies with Section 423 of the Code.
-If a participant transfers from an offering under the Non-423 Component to an Offering under the 423 Component, the exercise of the purchase right will remain non-qualified under the Non-423 Component.
-Our Board may establish different and additional rules governing transfers between separate offerings within the 423 Component and between offerings under the 423 Component and offerings under the Non-423 Component.
+If a participant transfers from an offering under the 423 Component, the exercise of the purchase right will remain non-qualified under the Non-423 Component.
+Our Board may establish different and additional rules governing transfers between separate offerings within the 423 Component and offerings under the Non-423 Component.
 Unless otherwise specified in the offering or as required by applicable law, we will have no obligation to pay interest on contributions.